 http://www.example.com/privacy.html).
 This link is displayed to users on the consent screen .

 - Logo Image File.
 This logo is displayed on the sign-in and consent screen to represent your business or website.
 The logo will be shrunk to 50 pixels in height if it is taller than 50 pixels; there is no limitation on the width of the logo.

 After associating Login with Amazon with a security profile, you can add apps or websites to the security profile.
 After specifying some identifying information about your website or app, Login with Amazon will create security credentials (client identifier or API key ) for the application.

 When clients create a website or mobile app, they are assigned a client identifier and a client secret .
 Client identifiers and client secrets are assigned in pairs.
 An app can have multiple client identifiers.

 The client identifier is used to identify your app, either alone or along with the client secret.
-Both authorization grant use the client identifier, but the Authorization Code Grant requires the client secret as well.
+The Authorization Grant uses the client identifier, but the Authorization Code Grant requires both the client identifier and client secret.

 The client identifier has a maximum size of 100 bytes.
 The client secret has a maximum size of 64 bytes.

 When you associate a mobile app with Login with Amazon, your app is assigned an API key.
 This key securely identifies your app to the Login with Amazon authorization service ; without it, any time your app tries to log in a user it will fail.
 After you add your API key to your mobile project, the library will automatically use it to contact the Login with Amazon authorization service.